 Uninsured and Underinsured Motorist Coverage

-You also must have uninsured/underinsured motorist – bodily injury coverage, which helps pay for injuries you or your passengers have due to an uninsured or underinsured driver.
+You should also have uninsured/underinsured motorist – bodily injury coverage, which helps pay for injuries to you or your passengers.
+This UIM/UM coverage kicks in after the responsible party’s coverage was used, if it was not enough.

 Underinsured coverage is similar, in that your own insurance company steps in, after you have gone through the insurance policy of the driver responsible for causing the accident.
 The rules are controlled by your insurance contract.
 The rules define what you need to do and when.